 ORA guides the use of Advanced Technology Lenses by allowing your cataract surgeon to ensure the lens is perfectly selected and placed which helps give patients a better visual outcome.

-During the procedure, your eye specialist can take measurements of your eye allowing adjustments to be made to optimize visual outcomes.
+During the procedure, your eye specialist can take measurements of your eye allowing adjustments to be made to optimize visual outcomes and ensure the results are more predictable.

 There are now 3 different types of lens implants.